futoin/core-js-ri-eventstream/README.md

 ## 5. Event history transfer

-The should be a single system-wide instance of DBEventArchiver tool.
+There should be a single system-wide instance of DBEventArchiver tool.
 The tool will automatically reconnect on errors.
 Processing state can be monitored through events.